Diamond Comic Distributors: Bankruptcy and sale

 On January 14, 2025, Diamond filed for Chapter 11 bankruptcy protection to facilitate the restructuring of its operations.
 The company received a $39 million stalking horse bid to sell off Alliance Game Distributors to Canadian-based hobby distributor Universal Distribution.
 Alliance Entertainment ultimately won the bid to acquire Diamond's assets in March, but later backed out after filing multiple lawsuits against the company.

 A joint bid between Universal Distribution and Ad Populum was then approved and finalized in May 2025.
-Universal acquired the assets of Alliance Game Distributors, while Ad Populum acquired Diamond Comic Distributors, Diamond Book Distributors, Diamond Select Toys & Collectibles, Collectible Grading Authority, and other assets.
+Universal acquired the assets of Alliance Game Distributors, while Ad Populum acquired Diamond Comic Distributors, Diamond Book Distributors, Diamond Select Toys, Collectible Grading Authority, and other assets.
 Diamond UK was not included in this sale.
+Diamond Select Toys was shut down in May 2025 along with sister company Gentle Giant Ltd.

 Major layoffs at Diamond were reported soon after, including the shutdown of Diamond Select Toys.
 Penguin Random House ended its sub-distributor agreement with Diamond, ending its distribution of comics from Marvel Comics, Dark Horse Comics, IDW Publishing, BOOM!
 Studios, and others.
 By the end of May, Udon Entertainment had ceased shipments to Diamond.
 Dynamite Entertainment ceased shipments to Diamond and shifted to Lunar Distribution in mid-June.
 By July, Diamond's ComicSuite POS and PullBox pre-ordering system were shut down.

-Diamond's existing inventory was not included in the sale, so the old company began selling it without paying publishers.
-There are nearly 130 companies affected, including Fanatagraphics and Dynamite, which is owned over $1 million and in danger of not meeting payroll.
+Diamond's existing inventory was not included in the sale, so the old company began selling the back stock without paying publishers.
+Nearly 130 companies were affected by this move, including Fantagraphics and Dynamite, which were both owed over $1 million and were in danger of not meeting payroll.
+The larger publishers whose stock was still held by Diamond formed two groups, namely the Ad Hoc Committee and the Consignment Group, to jointly fight Diamond's attempt at selling the remaining stock.

 The Collectible Grading Authority, one of Diamond's smaller assets and a rival to Certified Guaranty Company, was later purchased by a consortium of investors in July 2025.
 Diamond UK was sold in September 2025 for about $2 million as part of a management buyout.
+The Previews magazine was discontinued following the publication of the final issue in October 2025.
+Diamond II LLC was formed by Ad Populum to manage comic and toy assets acquired from Diamond Comic Distributors, and launched Diamond Select Brands in partnership with Enesco in December 2025.

-The main company Diamond Comic Distributors, Inc. itself still remains a separate independent entity involved in the Chapter 11 bankruptcy case.
+The main company Diamond Comic Distributors, Inc. itself still remains a separate independent entity involved in the bankruptcy case.
+In December 2025, Diamond announced that it would convert its Chapter 11 case to a Chapter 7 bankruptcy liquidation, after JPMorgan Chase refused to continue funding its operations.
+Diamond reached a settlement with the Ad Hoc Committee for publishers to reclaim their stock while not claiming the revenue generated from previous unauthorised sales of the stock.